JonathAlves/JonathAlves/README.md

 Here are some ideas to get you started:

 - 📌 I’m currently working on ...
-- 📌I’m currently learning Angular framework, vueJS, jQuery, Bootstrap webpack
+- 📌 I’m currently learning Angular framework, vueJS, jQuery, Bootstrap webpack

 Reach me out: